Dada (band): History

 In November 2006, the band released an EP titled A Friend Of Pat Robertson.
 They commenced 2007 with shows at the Whisky a Go Go in Los Angeles followed by shows in Milwaukee, Chicago and Minneapolis in April.

 In June 2008, Joie Calio released a second solo record under the moniker X Levitation Cult which was titled Happiness in Hell.
 In 2010 Calio released a third solo record (using his name this time) titled Black Art of Blue.

 On May 3, 2010, Joie Calio posted on his Facebook profile that "Dada is actually recording a new record - really!
 It's sounding good too.
 We've decided to stay focused on the writing/recording of this new record for now and hold off on any big tour plans".
 The band began a club tour later in the year.
 For unknown reasons, work came to a standstill on the new dada album in 2010 and to date, none of the recordings from those sessions have been released.

 In 2011, using studio time originally booked for dada, Joie Calio and Phil Leavitt recorded a new album together under the name 7Horse.
 The debut 7Horse album, titled Let The 7Horse Run, was independently released late in 2011, and a tour of the U.S. followed early in 2012.
 In 2013 Martin Scorsese featured the 7Horse song "Meth Lab Zoso Sticker" in his movie The Wolf of Wall Street.
 It was also used in multiple trailers for the film and is on the movie soundtrack.
 In 2014 7Horse released its second record Songs For a Voodoo Wedding.
 That year they toured opening for Kenny Wayne Shepherd and later Whiskey Meyers. in 2016 7Horse released its third record Living In a Bitch of a World.
 They subsequently toured that year headlining in the U.S.

 Late in 2012, dada announced an extensive "20th Anniversary Tour" of the U.S. that began in January 2013.
 It was also announced that 7Horse would be the opener for all shows.

 In February 2017, dada embarked on its 25th Anniversary Tour of the U.S.

+In 2017, dada released a single on limited edition vinyl consisting of two new songs titled "The Bluebird" and "Take Me To The Song".

+Michael Gurley released an album "Ultrasound" in 2020 and Campfire Singin' Cowboy in 2023.
+Calio & Leavitt continue with their band 7Horse, beginning work on new material in 2025.

+On December 8, 2023 on the (official Facebook group page) "Dada Forever" the "Return to dizz knee land" tour was announced playing venues in U.S. cities.
+Starting on February 24, 2024 in San Juan Capistrano, California and ended at Pappy & Harriet’s in Pioneertown, CA on January 18th, 2025.